ObsidianLabs/algorand-tutorial/tutorial-1.md

 ### Using the Explorer

 Click the *Account* button in the header to open the *Account Explorer* and paste Alice's address in the address input.
-You should see its ALGO balance on the left and every transactions on the bottom relating to the specified address.
+You should see Alice's ALGO balance on the left and every transactions on the bottom relating to the her address.

 <p align="center">
   <img src="./screenshots/explorer.png" width="720px">
 </p>

+Different from the screenshot, you may see an empty transaction list since you just created the account.
+Keep going in this tutorial and you will find how the two transactions come up.

 ### Claim test tokens using the faucet